Chime Review: Checking & Savings

 Many other online banks offer a similar low-fee structure and competitive interest rates.
 It’s all about finding the provider that serves your specific needs.

-If the idea of an online-only bank sounds good, but you’re not quite ready to take the full leap, you might consider a hybrid bank like Capital One, or a more traditional bank with a strong online presence like Chase.
+If the idea of an online-only banking platform sounds good, but you’re not quite ready to take the full leap, you might consider a hybrid bank like Capital One or a more traditional bank with a strong online presence like Chase.

-Here’s a look at the answers to some of the most common questions that come up from those who are considering banking with Chime.
+Here’s a look at the answers to some of the most common questions from those considering banking with Chime.

 Is Chime a real bank?